DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * items [String](#string)

 ### DBSecurityGroupNotFoundFault
-* DBSecurityGroupNotFoundFault `object`:  <i>DBSecurityGroupName</i> does not refer to an existing DB security group.
+* DBSecurityGroupNotFoundFault `object`:  <i>DBSecurityGroupName</i> doesn't refer to an existing DB security group.

 ### DBSecurityGroupNotSupportedFault
-* DBSecurityGroupNotSupportedFault `object`: A DB security group is not allowed for this action.
+* DBSecurityGroupNotSupportedFault `object`: A DB security group isn't allowed for this action.

 ### DBSecurityGroupQuotaExceededFault
-* DBSecurityGroupQuotaExceededFault `object`: Request would result in user exceeding the allowed number of DB security groups.
+* DBSecurityGroupQuotaExceededFault `object`: The request would result in the user exceeding the allowed number of DB security groups.

 ### DBSecurityGroups
 * DBSecurityGroups `array`